 It’s that time of year again, the shops are filling up with sparkly stuff, school halls around the country are reverberating to the sound of the recorder orchestra (if that’s allowed in a pandemic?), and the turkeys are wondering why everyone is looking at them funny.

 And with Christmas, comes Christmas marketing.
 Oh no it doesn’t.
 Oh yes it does.

 Don’t get me wrong.
 I LOVE CHRISTMAS.

-Good Christmas copy is a delicate balance.
+Good Christmas creative is a delicate balance

 And while we LOVE the familiar and everything that makes us feel festive (or at least, I do), it all becomes a bit unimaginative if you’re not careful.

-But for the most part, ‘tis the season for a winter wonderland of festive fun and Christmas crackers.
+The go-to for many, pun-tastic, cliche-ridden copy is EVERYWHERE at this time of year.
+There will always be exceptions, especially if they tie in particularly well with your brand or campaign (I’ve always loved that Selfridges have their ‘Elfridges’ gift-consultation service) but for the most part, ‘tis the season for a winter wonderland of festive fun and Christmas crackers.
 And you’d better watch out, you’d better not cry… To be honest all I want for Christmas is something that stands out from the crowd.